Would You Like to Work for the Park Service?

 As standard practice, personnel are promoted from within the ranks of the Park Service to fill management and advanced positions.
 Park Manager is the highest-ranking position at the park level.
 Park Managers are responsible for the overall direction and operation of a park.
 The information below provides a description of most key entry-level positions.
 Qualified applicants from any of these entry-level positions will be eligible to apply for vacant Park Manager positions as they become open.

 The day to day operation of the South Carolina State Park Service is a complex process requiring more than 200 full-time personnel and hundreds of additional temporary employees year-round.
 The administration and operations processes involve a variety of activities, from policy development, personnel management, fiscal management, revenue and enterprise development, training, safety and compliance, law enforcement, and customer service.

-A few parks in the system have retail sales managers on staff to coordinate and manage the stores, gift shops and other retail outlets.
+- Retail Sales Manager: Some parks have retail sales managers on staff to coordinate and manage the stores, gift shops and other retail outlets.
 Basic duties include inventory control, purchasing and sales.

 Resource Management Entry-Level Positions